fengxia41103/myblog/content/workspace/lenovo/ibb network ra.md

 provisioning, and `Physical server management` (VLAN 3) for general admin tasks such as SSH access.

-In addition, to support `Storage capacity service`, which is the main management tool of Storage deployed on Platform, we also need `Campus` (VLAN 1) for accessing its UI,  and `VM general management` (VLAN 600).
+In addition, to supporting the `Storage capacity service`, which is the main management tool of Storage deployed on Open Cloud Platform, we also need `Campus` (VLAN 1) for accessing its UI,  and `VM general management` (VLAN 600).

 | Logical Network             | VLAN  | Subnet              | Addresses  | Mask   | Static / DHCP   | Gateway        |